-- 1. Select Start > Control Panel > System and Maintenance > Power Options. - 2.
+- Select Start > Control Panel > System and Security > Power Options. - 2.
 In the left pane, click Require a password on wakeup. - 3.
-Click Change Settings that are currently unavailable. - 4.
-Click Require a password (recommended). - 5.
+Click Change settings that are currently unavailable. - 4.
+Click Require a password (recommended). - NOTE: If you need to create a user account password or change your current user account password, click Create or change your user account password, and then follow the onscreen instructions.
+If not, go to step 5. - 5.
 Click Save changes.